 It is entirely possible for states working together to meet these needs and reduce the harm imposed on society by improper income shifting.
 This document describes in more detail how states could make major progress on this issue.
 The costs are significant at about \$2 million a year for ten states, or \$200,000 per state.
-Those costs are small, though, compared to the benefits of cooperative action, conservatively estimated at \$25 million annually in revenues that can be properly and effectively collected by those states.
+But those costs are small, though, compared to the benefits of cooperative action, conservatively estimated for the four-year charter period at \$110 million in revenues that can be properly and effectively collected by those states.
+That level of revenue translates into a 14 to 1 return on investment in the charter period, with a 24 to 1 return for the final two years when the service is fully operational.